We have information you must know before you buy the Sienna.

 The heating/air conditioning system works well, and it's easy to operate, manual or automatic.
 The upgrade automatic system features digital temperature readouts and dual front-seat settings.
 The three temperature zones (driver, passenger, rear) are easy to sync by pressing a button.
 Switches for the power sliding doors and power rear liftgate are overhead.

-Other manufacturers have been gaining ground, but Toyota's optional navigation system remains one of the best.
-Its screen is larger than most, and its touch-screen operating system is far superior to the point-and-click systems increasingly used in luxury brands.
+Toyota's navigation system is among the best.
+Its screen is larger than most, and its touch-screen operating system is far superior to the point-and-click systems used by many luxury brands.

-Still, our favorite thing about the nav system is that it comes with the rearview camera.
-Shift the Sienna into reverse and a video camera mounted in the rear door automatically displays a wide-angle view behind the vehicle on the nav screen.
-The viewing perspective provided by such cameras has improved considerably since their introduction, and in the Sienna it really helps for parallel parking or backing into tight spaces.
-More importantly, it also helps the driver see small children or obstacles that might be hidden below the rear glass.
-Shifting into reverse also turns on an outside warning beeper, which is probably a good thing in crowded parking lots, but may not be popular with neighbors late at night.
+The rearview camera is a great feature that you'll get so used to using you'll miss it when you get in cars without it.
+Shift the Sienna into reverse and a video camera mounted in the rear door automatically displays a wide-angle view behind the vehicle on the navigation screen.
+The viewing perspective provided by such cameras has improved considerably since their introduction, and in the Sienna it really helps when parallel parking or backing into tight spaces.
+More important, the rearview camera can help the driver spot small children or obstacles that might be hidden below the rear glass.
+Shifting into reverse also turns on an outside warning beeper, which sounds like a good thing for crowded parking lots, but could get old and may not be popular with neighbors late at night.

-The rearview camera is a nice complement to the optional park-assist system, which so
+The rearview camera is a nice complement to the optional park-assist system, which sounds a tone inside the vehicle when backing up or pulling forward

 The Sienna is a big vehicle, yet it never feels overly bulky and it's never hard to handle or park.
 It's generally smooth, responsive and quiet, and compared to many family vehicles with comparable functional capability, it's relatively fuel efficient.
 An owner won't feel guilty or excessive driving it empty for errands.
 On long trips or school runs, loaded with people or just the driver, the Sienna is always comfortable and pleasant to drive.

-With a new, more powerful engine for 2007, the Sienna moves closer to fun.
-This 3.5-liter V6 replaces a slightly smaller, 3.3-liter engine in all models, and it features the latest in control and materials technology, including four-cam variable valve timing (Dual VVT-I in Toyota parlance).
+The more powerful engine that's been used starting with the 2007 models nudged the Sienna closer to actually being fun.
+The 3.5-liter V6 features the latest in control and materials technology, including four-cam variable valve timing (Dual VVT-I in Toyota parlance).
 VVT-i helps reduce emissions and deliver more power without increasing fuel consumption.
-In the new V6, it generates 266 horsepower and 245 lb-ft of torque.
-That gives Sienna class-leading power, and a few pound-feet shy of class leading torque.
+The 3.5-liter V6 generates 266 horsepower and 245 lb-ft of torque.
+That gives Sienna class-leading horsepower and puts it near the head of the class for torque.

-Gear ratios in Sienna's five-speed automatic help exploit the extra power, and the engine and transmission interact nicely.
+Gear ratios in Sienna's five-speed automatic help exploit all that power, and the engine and transmission interact nicely.
 At steady speeds, the transmission keeps the engine purring at fairly low rpm.
 Yet if the driver floors the accelerator, the transmission immediately kicks down a gear or two, and holds that gear all the way to the redline before shifting up again smoothly and smartly.
 A low first gear offers quicker response off the line; the overdrive fifth gear means lower engine speeds when cruising, which translates into less engine noise and better gas mileage.
-It's a key reason that the 2007 Sienna gets nearly identical mileage to its less powerful predecessors (1 MPG less on the highway for all-wheel-drive models, according to the EPA), despite improved acceleration.
+Even the EPA's new and more pessimistic estimates credit the FWD Sienna with 17/23 mpg city/highway; and the AWD model with 17/21.

 The same balance of smoothness and response in the engine/transmission package applies to the Sienna's ride and handling.
 On curving mountain roads in Southern California, the Sienna drives more like a car than a minivan or sport-utility.
 Its steering is responsive and there's only a little body roll, or lean, when cornering.

 Transient response is good, meaning the Sienna can quickly change directions without losing composure.
 It feels stable at high speeds.
-The steering is nice and light at low speeds, and with a turning radius of less than 37 feet, the Sienna is easy to maneuver through tight parking lots or U-turns.
-That radius is tighter than most minivans.
+The steering is nice and light at low speeds.
+The Sienna is easy to maneuver through tight parking lots or make U-turns; that's thanks to a turning radius of less than 37 feet, tighter than most minivans.

 The ride, too, is generally very comfortable, helped by a long wheelbase that limits chop, or bounce, over recurring pavement joints.
 On smooth pavement, few will notice any more suspension movement or roughness than one experiences in a typical sedan.
-On the winter-scarred tarmac that passes for roads in parts of the Mid-West, the Sienna's solid rear axle can makes its presence known by
+On rough pavement, the Sienna's solid rear axle makes its presence known, lacking the sophistication of an independent rear suspension.

 If we were choosing one vehicle to fill every transportation role for a large or growing family, it might be a Toyota Sienna.
 The Sienna is one of the most appealing minivans available.
-It's more powerful than ever yet reasonably economical.
-It's comfortable, responsive and roomy, with flexible seating options and the capability to tow a camper or haul 4x8 sheets of building material, 10-foot 2x4s and big-screen TVs.
-It's up to the rigors of a Midwest winter, even in standard front-drive trim, and it's available with all the requisite safety features.
-And it comes in a wide range of models, from reasonably priced and well-equipped to luxury grade, with leather, navigation, DVD entertainment and active cruise control.
+It's among the most powerful yet it's reasonably economical.
+It's comfortable, responsive and roomy, with flexible seating options and the capability to tow a camper or pick up a big-screen TV.
+It's up to the rigors of Midwestern winters, even in front-drive trim, a benefit of its active safety features.

 We have partnered with trusted dealers in your area to give you a great price on the new Toyota Sienna.